thbaumbach/node-quake3-rcon/README.md

 # quake3-rcon

-> A tiny library for Quake 3's RCON connection & server commands, including command-line interface.
+> A tiny library for using Quake 3's RCON server feature, including command-line interface.

 `quake3-rcon` lets you send rcon commands to your Quake 3 server.
 You can use it as a library for your project or as an interface to access your server from your command-line.